kalaspuff/tomodachi/README.md

 By using environment variables, you can easily change the configuration of your service without having to modify your code or your command line arguments.
-This can be especially useful in a CI/CD pipeline where you might want to adjust your service\'s configuration based on the environment it\'s being deployed to.
+This can be especially useful in a CI/CD pipeline where you might want to adjust your service's configuration based on the environment it's being deployed to.

 ------------------------------------------------------------------------